Why take my baby to an Osteopath?

 What for you may ask, if they don’t get aches and pains?
-Well, when you consider what a baby has to go though to enter the world, arguably the most physically stressful event of their entire life – I’m sure some mums may share these sentiments; after all it has been referred to as squeezing a melon out of a lemon!
+Well, when you consider what a baby has to go through to enter the world, arguably the most physically stressful event of their entire life – I’m sure some mums may share these sentiments; after all, it has been referred to as squeezing a melon out of a lemon!
 Not a walk in the park really, but imagine what it’s like being that melon, your precious little baby!

 It’s easy to understand that a physical legacy may remain within the baby from the whole experience.
 Add to this the fact that the newly born baby now has to learn how to adjust and survive in the big wide world after being in a protected fluid environment – the womb; where everything you need is delivered directly to you.

 Physical factors can remain from pregnancy and birth and these play a role in many common complaints that often effect babies such as colic, reflux, sleep problems and plagiocephaly (flattening on the back of the head), it is these physical factors that Paediatric Osteopaths work to resolve to allow your baby to grow, develop and flourish.

 Well, a newborn baby is soft and flexible and this includes the bones too – Many are in fact still cartilage, like your nose or ear.
 This does help the baby absorb the forces placed upon it during pregnancy and birth, but distortions can remain afterward and this is where an Osteopath can help.